Use cases and usage guidelines

 Generating large amounts of output

-If your component generates a lot of dynamic output, you might need to use another system to generate your output and store it somewhere, such as Squiz Data Services, so the Component Service can retrieve it quickly.
+If your component generates large amounts of dynamic output, you might need to use another system to generate your output and store it somewhere, such as Squiz Data Services.
+This allows the Component Service to retrieve it more efficiently.